NathanDozen3/acf-quick-edit-columns/README.md

 - Contact [Twelve Three Media](https://www.digitalmarketingcompany.com/).

 ## Changelog

+### 1.5.2 (2025-06-09)
+- Improved Select2 integration for post object fields: results are now grouped by post type (optgroups) in Quick Edit, matching the main post edit page.
+- Fixed Select2 AJAX response structure to ensure compatibility with grouped results.
+- Enhanced debugging and error logging for AJAX handlers.
+- Improved compatibility with all public custom post types, posts, pages, and media in post object searches.
+- Minor code cleanup and adherence to WordPress coding standards.

 ### 1.5.1 (2025-05-20)
 - Enhanced checkbox UI in Quick Edit with a responsive grid layout and improved styling.